OpenClaw (MCP)

 What this is

 Connect Lumenbase to your OpenClaw gateway as an MCP server.
-The gateway calls our hosted remote endpoint (streamable HTTP) with your personal token — same CRM tool surface as Claude Connectors.
+The gateway calls our hosted remote endpoint (streamable HTTP) with your personal token.
+You get the same CRM tool surface as Claude Connectors.

 You generate a token in Lumenbase, put it in an environment variable on the machine that runs the gateway, register the server in ~/.openclaw/openclaw.json, and restart.
 After that, CRM tools show under Agents → Tools.